ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

      - FALSE
      - TRUE
      - true, false
-   * - fieldName
+   * - fieldName [2]_
-     - The name of the Artifact Field within a corresponding Task
+     - The name of the Task Artifact Field to which the Artifact corresponds
      - String
      - FALSE
      - TRUE
-     - "Sender Address"
+     - "senderAddress"
    * - fileData
      - Base64-encoded file attachment (required only for certain Artifact types)
      - String